lasau001/Telling-Stories-with-Data/lsaundersfinalproject.md

 Now that I had these solid sketches, I sat down to storyboard.
 In this instance, I tried seeing how numerical figures, text, images, and data visualizations can be balanced out, because while I want one or a short series of visualizations to tell my story, how those visualizations are contextualized in Shorthand I fear will be ineffective if I rely solely on images alone.
 Where I landed with my storyboard is below, although there are still a few things I am unsure about - specifically the moments right before the visualizations are shared (cards 8 and 10):

 ![Image of Storyboard](/Storyboard.JPG)

+### _Research Protocol and Findings_
+_Target Audience_: My target audience is individuals who are familiar and/or a fan of American theatre, but are not embedded in the field explicitly as an arts administrator or manager.
+Instead, my audience is made up of internal and external stakeholders, such as board and committee members, artists, funders, and audiences.

+_Approach to Identifying Interviewees_: